disinfo-detectors/tweet-turing-test/README.md

-# Tweet Turing Test: Detecting disinformation on Twitter
+# Tweet Turing Test: Detecting Disinformation on Twitter

 **Capstone Project for Master of Science in Data Science  - Fall 2022 / Winter 2023**
 _College of Computing and Informatics - Drexel University - Philadelphia, PA USA_